 A – Acknowledge

 Make the time to tell employees how much you appreciate them.
-These acknowledgements don’t have to be complex – simple words of thanks, public recognition of an employee’s efforts, or a notice in the employee newsletter would do the trick.
-Employees, themselves, will be the first to tell you that, when it comes to acknowledgement, it’s the little things that count.
+These acknowledgments don’t have to be complicated – simple words of thanks, public recognition of an employee’s efforts, or a notice in the employee newsletter would do the trick.
+Employees themselves will be the first to tell you that, when it comes to acknowledgment, it’s the little things that count.